cassitobby/8-Week-SQL-Challenge-Case-Study-4-Data-Bank/A. Customer Nodes Exploration.md

 ### Output
 ![image](https://github.com/cassitobby/SQL-challenge-Case-Study--4-Data-Bank/assets/128924056/f4c0786a-a5c3-46c3-80ae-4e111f8164c0)

-There are 5 unique noes on Data Bank System
+There are 5 unique nodes on Data Bank System
 ***

 **2. What is the number of nodes per region?**